Post

 Normally this would happen if the hosts running nova-compute had different CPU types, but in this case they are all identical (Dell C6320 nodes).

-Checked the CPU map in /usr/share/libvirt/cpu_map.xml and the CPU is listed.
+I checked the CPU map in /usr/share/libvirt/cpu_map.xml and confirmed the CPU is listed:

-Since the CPU’s are the same on all nodes it’s obviously the lookup of that CPU type that fails.
-So, I tried to disable the check by editing /usr/lib/python2.7/site-packages/nova/virt/libvirt/driver.py.
-This resulted in the error disappearing but my instances staying put on whatever host they were originally running on.
-Not much better.
+Since the CPUs are the same on all nodes, it was clearly an issue with the lookup of that CPU type.
+I initially tried to disable the check by editing /usr/lib/python2.7/site-packages/nova/virt/libvirt/driver.py.
+This made the error disappear, but my instances remained on their original hosts - not much of an improvement.

-Finally I started modifying the /etc/nova/nova.conf files on both the controller node and the nova-compute nodes.
-The changes that fixed it were as follows:
+Finally, I modified the /etc/nova/nova.conf files on both the controller node and the nova-compute nodes.
+The changes that fixed the issue were:

 Old setting: